Learn About Nutrition Labels & CKD

 Total Carbohydrates Section

 The total carbohydrates section of the food label is broken down into total carbohydrates, dietary fiber, total sugars, and added sugars.
 The measurement for total carbohydrates is in grams.
 The dietary fiber, total sugars, and added sugars are part of the total carbohydrate.

 Dietary Fiber is a type of carbohydrate that our body does not break down and use for energy.
-Instead, fiber absorbs water and nutrients in our gut and is passed in the stool.
+Instead, fiber absorbs water and nutrients in our gut and is passed into the stool.
 This important role helps maintain a healthy gut, prevent constipation, and reduce cholesterol and blood sugar spikes.
 The daily value for fiber is 28g per day.
 Examples of foods that contain fiber are; fruits, vegetables, beans, whole grains, and legumes.

 Total Sugars include both the naturally occurring sugar in a food product and the added sugar.
 This section can be helpful when trying to determine how much sugar the food naturally contains before any processing from the food manufacturer.

 Added sugar is the amount of sugar, in grams, added to a food product for flavor purposes.
 Overeating added sugar may increase your blood sugar, triglycerides, and body weight.
 If you are looking for more information on reducing added sugars check out this article from Harvard Health.

 Protein is measured in grams, and our bodies take in 4 kcals per gram that we eat.
 There is no daily value (DV) for protein.
 Instead of looking for the DV, people with kidney disease should focus on how many grams of protein per serving.
 Protein recommendations for kidney disease vary based on stage.
 In general, protein intake should be limited during kidney disease stages 3-5, before the need for dialysis.
 If you are on dialysis, protein needs are higher than before.
 For more information on protein recommendations for kidney disease, check out our guide on Low Protein Diets.